poojasen05/ipl_data_analysis/README.md

 ## Overview
 This project analyzes 260,920 ball-by-ball records and 1,095 matches from the Indian Premier League (2008-2024) using **SQL** and **Python** to uncover insights about team performance, toss strategy, player rankings, and how the game has evolved over 16 seasons.

 The analysis follows a complete data analytics workflow: data cleaning, SQL-based querying, exploratory data analysis (EDA), visualization, and business insight generation.
+An interactive **Power BI dashboard** was also built on top of the same dataset.

 ---